libktx/ktx/scene2d/README.md

 }
 ```

-This snippet would create a `Table` instance with a single `Button` child, which is a parent of a `Label`.
+This snippet would create a `Table` instance with a single `Button` child containing a nested `Label`.
 There is no
 practical nesting limit: as long as you do not manually set up circular references (actors being parents of themselves),
 your widget hierarchies should *just work*.